coder/envbuilder/README.md

 # envbuilder

-Build a development environment from `devcontainer.json` or `Dockerfile` inside of a container.
-Enable developers to customize their environment on pre-defined infrastructure.
+Build development environments from repositories in a container on Kubernetes, Docker, or gVisor.
+Allow developers to customize their environment on pre-defined infrastructure.

 - Supports `devcontainer.json` and `Dockerfile`
-- Cache image layers with registries
+- Cache image layers with registries for speedy builds
-- Runs in Docker, Kubernetes, or gVisor
+- Runs on Kubernetes, Docker, and OpenShift

 ## Quickstart